Overview

 Permits and Entry Requirements

 The Chisapani Nagarkot trek from Kathmandu requires specific permits.
 Indeed, understanding entry requirements prevents hassles.
 Moreover, obtaining necessary documents remains straightforward.
-Therefore, proper preparation ensures smooth passage through checkpoints.
+Therefore, proper preparation ensures a smooth passage through checkpoints.

 Shivapuri Nagarjun National Park Entry